klaytn/klaytn-docs/docs/getting-started/thirdweb/thirdweb.md

 * compile, deploy, and interact with your smart contract using thirdweb.

 # Getting Started <a id="getting-started"></a>
-In this article, we will be exploring the different means to create, customize, and deploy contracts using thirdweb, viz.
+In this article, we will explore the different means to create, customize, and deploy contracts using thirdweb, viz.
-* Using the third-web dashboard
+* Using the thirdweb dashboard
 * Using the thirdweb CLI

 For this guide, we will be demonstrating how to deploy a MarketPlace contract using the thirdweb dashboard and also deploying a corresponding nft collection to be listed on the marketplace using the thirdweb CLI.